 Inspired by the time and the innovators who came before them and mobilized the Palm Beaches in 1909, these community builders have found a hub based out of Downtown West Palm Beach.
 From their suite of offices and open collaborative spaces, they’re taking a look at what it means to lean into cadences that make changes, both big and small, including what it means to stay connected in times like the present.

 At its core, 1909 is useful as a guide and an incubator for creatives in Palm Beach County.
 And by creative, they mean writers, photographers, graphic designers, artists, musicians, filmmakers, web developers, and designers—people who bring an idea into existence as they work together on small and large projects.

-For chair and founder, Nicholas Mohnacky, his involvement in 1909 is an extension of his efforts as a startup community builder in West Palm Beach.
-“Since 2013, I have been working to ensure that early-stage founders have the resources they need to launch a company and stay here and grow it,” said Mohnacky, also the founder of Work Smarter Together.
+For chair, Nicholas Mohnacky, his involvement in 1909 is an extension of his efforts as a startup community builder in West Palm Beach.
+“Since 2013, I have been working to ensure that early-stage founders have the resources they need to launch a company and stay here and grow it,” said Mohnacky, also the co-founder and CEO of bundleIQ.

 The team took the right steps to develop a diverse group to work together with access to a unique community, workspace, accelerator programs, and a mentoring platform.
 And for those young founders of companies and innovators of ideas, both living and working in the Palm Beaches, the place and time couldn’t be better.

 Then COVID-19 hit our shores and changed people and their business models.
 “But even before this situation happened, young people all across the country were already pushing against the glamorized hustle culture, tech-heavy, race-to-the-finish line mentality netted by previous generations,” Executive Director, Shana Ostrovitz reflects.

 According to Ostrovitz, they were saying, “We don’t want to live in big cities with big-city problems.
 We don’t want to climb the corporate ladder or live on top of each other.
 But, we do like to work together.”